• Skip to primary navigation

 The sensor induces a magnetic alternating field into the ferromagnetic shaft/spindle and measures the resulting magnetic fields with secondary inductors.
 A change in the susceptibility and thus the magnetic resistance results in a change in the magnetic flux.
 This magnetic flux change is detected by the secondary inductors and through a complex digital signal processing algorithm converted into a signal which is proportional to the torque.

-On top of the challenges mentioned for the passive principle, this method is further complicated by the inhomogeneity of the ferromagnetic properties in the shaft/spindle.
-This can be somewhat compensated by adding a quite elaborate and time-consuming calibration step into the manufacturing process.
-Higher accuracy can be achieved by increased power consumption and more advanced calibration.
+On top of the challenges mentioned for the passive principle, the inhomogeneity of the ferromagnetic properties in the shaft/spindle complicates this method.
+Adding a quite elaborate and time-consuming calibration step into the manufacturing process can somewhat compensate for that.
+Higher accuracy can also be achieved by increased power consumption and more advanced calibration.
 This method is also sensitive to temperature changes.

 OPTICAL